Hall Of Fame

 Principaux dossiers

-- Represented Trinity Rail Leasing Warehouse Trust in an extension and renewal of its bankruptcy remote secured warehouse loan financing of a revolving portfolio of railcars and related leases.
+• Represented Trinity Industries Leasing Company in an extension and expansion of a $1.05 billion secured term loan financing of a portfolio of railcars and related leases.

 Moore & Van Allen, PLLC